 - Standby Sleep mode: In Standby mode, the CPU is stopped as well as the peripherals, except those that are running using the RUN IN STANDBY option.
 Standby mode allows the device to consume the lowest power with little overhead on wakeup time.

 The application is developed on MPLAB® Harmony v3 software framework.
 MPLAB Harmony is a modular framework that provides interoperable firmware libraries for application development on 32-bit microcontrollers and microprocessors.
-It includes an easy-to-use GUI (MPLAB Harmony Configurator (MHC)) for selecting, configuring, and generating starter codes, peripheral libraries, and middlewares (USB, TCP/IP, graphics, and so on).
+It includes an easy-to-use GUI (MHC) for selecting, configuring, and generating starter codes, peripheral libraries, and middlewares (USB, TCP/IP, graphics, and so on).
 MHC provides an easy-to-use UI.

 On power-up, the application is in Sleep (standby) mode.
 The application wakes up from the Sleep mode and enters Active mode when you cover the light sensor (by placing a hand over it) on the I/O1 Xplained Pro extension kit.
 The application periodically prints room temperature on a serial terminal while the light sensor is covered.
 The application goes back to Sleep (standby) mode when you uncover the light sensor.
 LED0 in the SAM C21 evaluation kit is toggled every time the temperature is displayed on the serial console.